ErikNoren/entitypicker/README.md

 Here's a [live demo](http://htmlpreview.github.com/?https://github.com/ErikNoren/entitypicker/blob/master/entitypickerdemo.html?v=6) to check out some of the features.

+**New in 0.3.0**
+*BREAKING CHANGE: When calling the addEntity or addEntities methods on entitypicker the 'text' parameter has been renamed to 'label' to be consistent with the autocomplete box.*
+* We can now pass an entity during configuration of the entitypicker source and get it again in the entityValue function definition.
+This gives greater control and flexibility for generating the value that will be stored in the hidden input fields that are generated when an entity is picked.
+Look at the Movie picker in the example HTML page.

 **New in 0.2.4**
 * Added support for maxEntitiesMessage and data-max-entities-message setting.
 This replaces the static message that was used when the maxEntities was >= 0.
 This can be a simple string that will always be set or a function (which takes the maxEntities count as a parameter) and, if the resulting string length is > 0 it will be set, otherwise no title is configured.